Personal Independence Payment (PIP)

 As well as having to complete a claim form over the telephone and a paper questionnaire, most people will be asked to attend a face to face assessment undertaken by a health care professional working on behalf of the Department of Work and Pensions.

 PIP uses a points-based system to decide whether someone qualifies for the benefit, and if so, at what rate.
 You receive points depending on the level of difficulty you experience in the following areas:

 - managing treatment

 - washing and bathing

 - communicating verbally

-- engaging with other people face to face
+- mixing with other people

-- making budgeting decisions
+- making decisions about money